August 2018 Venezuela earthquake: Irregularity

 Multiple experts remarked on how the seismological activity that caused the earthquake was unusual.
 Juan Cigala, from the Seismology Department of the Iquique Emergency Center, Mexico, explained that the earthquake was "an exceptional event" and also "expressed surprise" at the subsequent earthquake as well as aftershocks of over 4.0 magnitude, something that "hasn't happened before".
 He summarised that "the Earth is behaving in a different way".

 Cigala also mentioned that the direction of the forces from the plates contacting was unusual, explaining why the earthquake was felt for thousands of miles in multiple directions.
 He added that this, as well as the continual plate movement since the earthquake, means there will "continue to be telluric events in the area", and a likelihood of more quakes.

 Damage

 Bogotá International Airport was briefly closed to check for runway damage.

 The Tower of David, the second tallest building in Venezuela and 11th tallest in South America, is reported to have sustained structural damage and is now leaning.
 However, according to Randy Rodríguez, national director of Civil Protection, the Caracas fire service inspected the tower and deemed it has no threat of falling.
 The telephone and internet service in Caracas was also interrupted.

+In Sucre, the epicenter of the quake, at least 47 homes and two schools were damaged, and multiple injuries occurred in Cariaco after an escalator collapsed.
+In Puerto Ordaz, Bolívar, numerous homes and buildings were damaged.

 A video surfaced of a landslide in which part of a Caribbean island mountain collapsed into the sea.

-Temporary power outages were reported in Arima, Valsayn, and other areas in the east of the island of Trinidad, Trinidad and Tobago.
+In Trinidad and Tobago, temporary power outages were reported in Arima, Valsayn, and other areas in the east of the island of Trinidad, and a person died of a heart attack in Arima.
+Across the country, 218 homes were reportedly affected, with the majority of them sustaining minor damage.
+Ninety-five schools were also impacted.

+In Grenada, rockfalls and ground cracks were reported.

 Several sources questioned if the shaking could have disturbed Venezuela's extensive oil reserves, potentially damaging the industry in the country.